 Chilblains are small, itchy swellings on the skin that occur as a reaction to cold temperatures.
 They most often affect the body's extremities, such as the toes, fingers, heels, ears and nose.

-Chilblains can be uncomfortable, but they rarely cause any permanent damage and will normally heal within a few weeks if further exposure to the cold is avoided.
+Chilblains can be uncomfortable but rarely cause any permanent damage.
+They normally heal within a few weeks if further exposure to the cold is avoided.

 Signs and symptoms of chilblains